Stay Calm And - Buy

 For oil it is worth remembering that the world survived, and grew, from several oil price shocks even this past decade.
 The oil downturn from late 2014 to early 2016 did hold markets down for a time, in combination with other factors such as the eurozone crisis and geopolitics, but the markets returned in full force and exploded even while oil only made a small and moderate rally.
 Furthermore, this current oil price shock appears to be a temporary battle between OPEC nations rather than a long-term fundamental switch - it is very possible that by summer there will be greater stability and resolution to the current proposed supply gut and oil returned to a more moderate level.

 By summer it is also very likely we will see the real impact of coronavirus and if it actually deserves the angst and fear it is causing currently in markets.
 Many companies have guided down but we are yet to see much in the form of concrete numbers.
 Much of the current downturn appears to be a revision in forward, previously rosy estimates and perhaps some are deserved.
-However, if coronavirus experiences, like it seemingly is in the direction of moving right now, a moderate resolution then its impact likely will be similarly short.
+However, if coronavirus experiences a moderate resolution, like it seemingly is in the direction of moving right now, then its impact likely will be similarly short.

 Based on the above, I remain confident in the markets' long-term path.
 There are a lot of great buying opportunities right now for stocks, financial instruments, ETFs, sectors, and nations that previously just seemed (and as we now see correctly) too pricey.
 I believe within half a year things likely - but not for sure - will return to a general and slow, but still existing, growth path.